josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_prevent_the_catfishing.md

 you've collevtively done this so aggressively through the first half of 2025 that it's impossible not to see now.

 stop being so weird.

+we can also stop with the "someone wants to handcuff you", and "someone wants to get you arrested".

+it's not normal to do this. stop.

+the mod data is not a free pass, my previous trauma history is not a free pass, the moj sealed status is not a free pass.

+stop. being. weird.